-Open for about a decade, the Yellow Hostel Rome is a modern hostel located near Roma Termini railway station.
-Housed in a large and spacious art deco building, this property manages to combine the beauty of its this period property with a fresh contemporary style inside and has a range of room types – from spacious private rooms to a 10-bed dorm room – plus a range of additional facilities including bike hire, a restaurant, a tour concierge, a hair salon and a popular bar/club.
+Open for a decade, the Yellow Hostel Rome is a modern hostel located near Roma Termini railway station.
+Housed in a large and spacious art deco building, this hostel combines the beauty of this period property with a fresh contemporary style inside.
+There’s a range of room types – from spacious private rooms to a 10-bed dorm room – plus a range of additional facilities, including bike hire, a restaurant, a tour concierge, a hair salon and a popular bar/club.

 📌 Discover more with my Rome city guide.